Continuing Education Regulations for “Forensic-Clinical Chemist GTFCh“

 Attended activities must be accepted by the GTFCh to be eligible for further education points.
 Accepted activities and the number of continuing education points accredited are published on the GTFCh website.
 For publications, lectures and presentations continuing education points are granted as follows:

-Convention and conference contributions (oral presentations, posters) for activities accepted by the GTFCh are accredited with two continuing education points per contribution.
+Convention and conference contributions (oral presentations, posters) for activities accepted by the GTFCh are accredited with four continuing education points per contribution.
 For teaching activities (oral presentations, lectures, workshops, seminars), two continuing education points per hour are accredited.
-The first and/or corresponding author of an article published in a relevant journal receives four continuing education points, co-authorship is accredited with one point.
+The first and/or corresponding author of an article published in a relevant journal receives eight continuing education points, co-authorship is accredited with two point.